 Here are a few steps you can take to improve usability and make your website accessible right away:

 Use proper content management systems (CMS)

-Choose the suitable CMS supporting accessibility like Drupal or WordPress, along with accessible theme/template, modules, plugins, and widgets.
+Choose a suitable CMS supporting accessibility like Drupal or WordPress, along with an accessible theme/template, modules, plugins, and widgets.
 Besides, elements like video players and editing toolbars should offer accessibility features like closed captioning and accessible tables.

 Make correct use of headings